Enright1/quartz/content/Ultimate American West Coast RV Trip WTB.md

 ## **Mt.
 Rushmore / Crazy Horse / Rapid City, SD**

 Mt.
 Rushmore is iconic but can be underwhelming.
 Crazy Horse is still being carved and more impressive in scale (Chris Reeve approved).
-If you need to trim the trip, this is a possible cut.
+If we need to trim the trip, this is a possible cut.

 **Drive Time to Glacier National Park/Whitefish: ~9 hours**